fearlessfrog/MSFS_Universal_Announcer/generated.md

 ## Overview

-The Generated TTS feature automatically synthesizes missing airline announcements using Windows (local), Azure, or ElevenLabs Text-to-Speech, providing a seamless fallback before default audio is used.
+The Generated TTS feature automatically synthesizes missing airline announcements using Windows (local), Azure, Edge, or ElevenLabs Text-to-Speech, providing a seamless fallback before default audio is used.
 This ensures your passengers always hear appropriate announcements, even when custom audio files are missing.

 ## Setting up a TTS Provider

-You can use Windows (local), Azure, or ElevenLabs.
-Windows voices are free and offline; Azure has a generous free tier; ElevenLabs has a limited free plan and paid options for cloned/custom voices.
+You can use Windows (local), Azure, Edge, or ElevenLabs.
+Windows voices are free and offline; Azure has a generous free tier; Edge uses Microsoft's online TTS with no API key required; ElevenLabs has a limited free plan and paid options for cloned/custom voices.
 Here's how to set them up:

 ### Getting Started with Azure TTS
 To use this feature, you'll need to set up an Azure Text-to-Speech API key.
 I've found two excellent step-by-step guides that walk you through the entire process: